AnnikaV9/hcclient/README.md

 Things to note:
 - The configuration file does not affect `channel` and `nickname`, which have to be specified as flags every time.
 - Command-line arguments **do not** overwrite the configuration file's options.
 If a configuration file is loaded, all flags except for `--channel` and `--nickname` are discarded.
+Run with `--no-config` if you want to override the default configuration file.

 <br />

 You can also configure hcclient while it's running, without having to restart it.
 For example: